jekyllup/jekyll-theme-massively/_posts/2023-03-31-Richard-Ishe-internship.md

 I am a 3rd year Computer Science student with a keen interest in programming and statistics.
 I hope to become a Data Scientist one day because I have a strong curiosity about the world around me and I appreciate data science as a tool to ask and answer questions relating to almost any topic.

-*You can read more about the other student team experience <> [DSFSI Summer Research Experience: Fine-tuning Multilingual Pre-trained African Language Models](https://dsfsi.github.io/blog/Fiskani-Rozina-internship/){:target="_blank"}*
+*You can read more about the other student team experience* <> [DSFSI Summer Research Experience: Fine-tuning Multilingual Pre-trained African Language Models](https://dsfsi.github.io/blog/Fiskani-Rozina-internship/)